MATHEMATICS

 I can revise and edit my writing at all levels—word, sentence, and text structure—to make it clear and engaging for the reader.

-TERM 3 EVENTS
+TERM 4 EVENTS

-CCSA Netball
+CCSA Touch

-Aims Games
+C.M Games

 Each child in Room 1 will bring a book home everyday to read and complete a quick reading activity.
 This reading activity and reading log will be displayed in the homework book.